 Off the left of the kitchen is a cosy carpeted living room on 2 levels.
 It is divided by archways and steps either side of the fireplace which can be curtained off if required.
 The upper level has a 2-seat sofa, 2 arm chairs and a chair all cluster around a wood burner in an old sandstone fireplace for cosy evenings in around the fire, whilst the lower level has a 2-seat sofa and 3 chairs surrounding a coffee table in front of the Freeview TV.
 Both sections of the room have exposed timber beams and lintels with the window overlooking the garden and fells beyond.
 There are plenty of games in the TV unit and on shelves in the lower lounge with a choice of books and DVDs for the DVD player.
 Coffe tables, standard lamps and a set of drawers complete the furniture and pictures of the Lake District on the wall and a mirror complete the décor.

-Back into the kitchen and to the left (so straight through from the front door) are the stairs and to the left of the stairs is the utility room; here you will find a washing machine, tumble drier and iron for all your laundry needs plus a large freezer.
+Back into the kitchen and to the left (so straight through from the front door) are the stairs and to the left of the stairs is the utility room; here you will find a washing machine and iron for your laundry needs plus a large freezer.

 To the right of the stairs a back hallway can be used for bike storage - this room used to be the kitchen, how times change!
 There is plenty of room to hang coats and store boots too.
 On the far side is a compact shower room and toilet but be warned, it is compact in height too with limited headroom in the shower for taller people.